Inverse Problems with Learned Forward Operators: PAT

-Let us now examine the learned model corrections using a neural network, that is $\CorrectedOp := \ForwardCor \circ \ApproxOp$ for the forward correction and, if employed, $\CorrectedAd := \AdjointCor \circ \ApproxOp^*$ for the adjoint correction.
-We can see a clear difference between training along the trajectory or and training on the data manifold only.
-For both corrections, Forward and Forward-Adjoint, the training on the simple data manifold is not sufficient and leads to strong artefacts, resulting in an average relative error of 53\% and 41\% respectively.
-This is due to the correction not being valid near the point of convergence and hence the conditions of Theorem \ref{thm:conv-neighbourhood} are violated (recall that the theorem requires that the correction is valid for all $x_n$).
-If we make sure that the correction is valid for all $x_n$ by training the networks with \eqref{equ:forwardLoss_FBC} not only on the data manifold of ground truth samples, but also for all $x_n$ that arise during the optimisation procedure, then we can ensure converge to a neighbourhood of the accurate minimiser as stated by Theorem \ref{thm:conv-neighbourhood} for the Forward-Adjoint correction.
+Let us now examine the learned model corrections using a neural network, that is $\CorrectedOp := \ForwardCor \circ \ApproxOp$ for the forward correction and, if used, $\CorrectedAd := \AdjointCor \circ \ApproxOp^*$ for the adjoint correction.
+We can see a clear difference between training along the trajectory compared to training on the data manifold only.
+For both corrections, forward and forward-adjoint, the training on the simple data manifold is not sufficient and leads to strong artefacts, resulting in an average relative error of 53\% and 41\% respectively.
+This is due to the correction not being valid near the point of convergence and hence the conditions of Theorem \ref{thm:conv-neighbourhood} are violated (recall that the theorem requires that the correction is valid for all iterates $\iter{x}{k}$).
+If we make sure that the correction is valid for all iterates by training the networks with \eqref{equ:forwardLoss_FBC} not only on the data manifold of ground truth samples, but also for all $\iter{x}{k}$ that arise during the optimisation procedure, then we can ensure convergence to a neighbourhood of the accurate minimiser as stated by Theorem \ref{thm:conv-neighbourhood} for the forward-adjoint correction.
 This is clearly seen in the reconstruction that is visually close to the accurate model and also reflected in the average relative error of 14\% closest to the accurate model.

+The effect of gradient alignment can also be observed in the convergence plots in \cref{fig:Conv_plots}.
+Recursive training, both for the forward and forward-adjoint corrections, ensures positive alignment between the true and approximate gradients and results in convergence of the data misfit (measured using the accurate model).
+Without recursive training, both forward and forward-adjoint corrections result in non-convergence of the data misfit.

-Unfortunately, this improvement in reconstruction results comes with an expensive training procedure that takes about 4 days in total to train the networks carefully, whereas training on the data manifold of discs and corresponding measurements takes only a few hours for the Forward-Adjoint correction.
+Unfortunately, this improvement in reconstruction quality requires an expensive training procedure that takes about 4 days in total to train the networks carefully, whereas training on the data manifold of discs and corresponding measurements takes only a few hours for the forward-adjoint correction.
 This indicates that there is a need to improve training strategies as we discuss next.